what is an invoice what is an invoice

 An invoice functions as a commercial document issued by a seller to a buyer.
 It details the transaction elements, serving as a record of the agreement between both parties.
 The document typically includes essential items like a unique invoice number, issue date, and due date.
 Seller and buyer information provides clear identification and contact details.
 Product descriptions enumerate items or services, offering clarity on what the buyer receives.

 Pricing information highlights each item’s cost along with any applicable taxes and discounts.
 Payment terms outline agreed-upon conditions, specifying methods and timelines for payment.
 Businesses leverage invoices to track revenue, manage cash flow, and fulfill accounting obligations.
-They also facilitate legal protection by documenting transactions, acting as evidence in potential disputes.
+They also facilitate legal protection by documenting transactions and acting as evidence in potential disputes.

 Key Components of an Invoice